clutcher/awesome_jetbrains_plugins/README.md

 * [String Manipulation](https://plugins.jetbrains.com/plugin/2162-string-manipulation)
     * Various tools to manipulate plain strings.
-For example, sorting, filtering, case switching etc. You can add shortcut for any operation, most usefull one would be shortcut to switch between cases.
+For example, sorting, filtering, case switching etc. You can add shortcut for any operation, most useful one would be shortcut to switch between cases.
 * [Custom Postfix Templates](https://plugins.jetbrains.com/plugin/9862-custom-postfix-templates)
     * Adds additional postfix autocompletion templates for various languages.
 By default, no templates are present.
 You need to spend time to find out templates useful for your language/project and manually add them as "Web Template".